 If there are things you are hiding from your doctor because they are too embarrassing, it’s time to move on.
 You can’t hold back from telling your doctor everything, regardless of the sensitivity.
 Drugs, sex, alcohol, abuse… these are issues your doctor needs to know about in order to treat you.

 This may not always the doctor’s fault—but it may be her office staff.
 Are you able to see the doctor when you are sick?
-Are you able to communicate with the doctor after hours?
+Are you able to communicate with them after hours?
 Do they have hours that can accommodate you?
 Do they timely call you with important test results?
 Do they assist with insurance issues?
-If the doctor and/or her office is not responsive, what is the point of continuing to see her?
+If the your physician or her office is not responsive, what is the point of continuing to see her?
 Again, it is time to find someone who will respond to your needs.

 There are plenty of doctors out there who might be a better fit for you.
 There is no need to rush in making your decision.
 Perhaps try to talk to your doctor about your concerns.
 If nothing changes—it is time to consider divorce.
 It can be scary at first, especially if you’ve been with the same doctor for a long time, but your health is not worth the risk.